mccoyst/tact/README.md

 	…
 	sharedData = 13; // throws IllegalAccessError

-Currently, only "this" and static members of the form "full.package.and.Class.field" are accepted as guard locks.
-Eventually, instance members will be accepted, too.
+Only "this", static and non-staic members of the form "full.package.and.Class.field", and class objects of the form "full.package.and.Class.class" are accepted as guard locks.
 Oftentimes, these compile-time guards are insufficient.
 A runtime method exists to fill this role: